 Store in a cool place out of direct sunlight.
 Fresh chive blossom vinegar does not need to be refrigerated.
 I personally keep mine in a cabinet with the rest of my vinegars.

 Chive flower vinegar will last 2-3 months.
-After that, the flavor will start to degrade.
+After that, the flavor will start to degrade and that vibrant pink hue will begin to dissipate.

 Pink hue of chive blossom vinegar in a glass bottle.